 Toothbrushes are designed to help us clean the bacteria, germs, and plaque from our mouths.
 That’s great news for your oral health.
 However, that also means those bacteria and germs from your mouth are now on your toothbrush.
 But that might not be all.
 Depending on your hand hygiene and toothbrush storage, your toothbrush can collect germs and bacteria from other places, too.
 In fact, your toothbrush is potentially home to about 1.2 million bacteria, including E. coli, staphylococci, yeast, and more.
 If you keep your toothbrush out in the open near your toilet, you could also end up with fecal bacteria on your toothbrush.
 Yuck.

 Thankfully, there are multiple ways to help mitigate all kinds of bacteria and germs that end up on your toothbrush.
-With thoughtful hygiene before and after brushing, you can keep your toothbrush clean, which will help keep your mouth cleaner, too.
-And remember, your mouth is a complex microbiome where about 700 species of microbes already live.
+With thoughtful hygiene before and after brushing and paying close attention to where to keep your toothbrush, you can keep your toothbrush clean, which will help keep your mouth cleaner, too.
+Remember, your mouth is a complex microbiome where about 700 species of microbes already live.
 They already do their part of keeping your mouth healthy.
 Now it’s time to do your part.

 How to Keep Your Toothbrush Away From Germs

-First, always wash your hands before brushing your teeth.
+First things first—always wash your hands thoroughly before brushing your teeth.
 If your hands are dirty or covered in germs and bacteria, guess what happens when you pick up your toothbrush?
-Washing your hands thoroughly before brushing ensures you don’t transfer whatever is dirtying your hands onto your toothbrush and into your mouth.
-It’s also a good idea to wash hands after brushing to avoid the spread of germs and bacteria from your mouth anywhere else.
+Washing your hands properly before brushing ensures you don’t transfer whatever is dirtying your hands onto your toothbrush and into your mouth.
+It’s also a good idea to wash hands after brushing as well to avoid the spread of germs and bacteria from your mouth to anywhere (or anyone) else.

-Next, make sure that you rinse your toothbrush thoroughly.
-Use hot tap water before and after brushing.
-This keeps plaque, food particles, and toothpaste from building up on your toothbrush and ending up back in your mouth.
-After rinsing, shake off the excess water.
-Then, make sure you store your toothbrush upright in a holder or container where it can completely dry between cleanings.
-Most of the bacteria that live on your toothbrush need moisture to stay alive.
+After brushing your teeth and rinsing your toothbrush, shake off the excess water.
+Then, make sure you store your toothbrush upright in a holder or container where it can dry completely between cleanings.
+Most of the bacteria on your toothbrush need moisture to stay alive.
 If your toothbrush is allowed to thoroughly air-dry between uses, the bacteria will die before you brush again.

 How to Clean Your Toothbrush